NCAR/DART/models/wrf/tutorial/README.rst

 commands shown below to run the diagnostics use NCAR's Cheyenne, but a user could also run on their local machine.

-First explore the obs_epoch*.nc and identify the variety of observations included in the assimilation including aircraft, surface, satelllite and radiosonde types.
+First explore the obs_epoch*.nc file and identify the variety of observations included in the assimilation including aircraft, surface, satelllite and radiosonde types.